Acknowledgments

 When reading the Grasmere Journal in conjunction with the poetry of William Wordsworth, Dorothy’s journal appears to be a set of notes written especially for him by her.
 As a matter of fact, Dorothy made it quite clear in the beginning of her journals that she was writing them for William’s “pleasure” (source).

 Simply put, Keats was wrong.
-Wordsworth could not have written his famous poetry without his sister, whose close friendship and watchful eye he greatly cherished.
+Wordsworth could not have written his famous poetry without his sister, whose close friendship and watchful eye he greatly cherished and relied upon!

 Like Wordsworth’s poems, Sex Positivity could not have been written alone; I needed the help of various friends, associates, and enemies.
 While I arguably wouldn’t be a Marxist without the eye-opening abuse of neoliberal Capitalism, I also wouldn’t be openly trans without the many lovers and friends who taught me the value of things beyond Capitalism (“If more of us valued food and cheer and song above hoarded gold, it would be a merrier world…”).
 It is the latter group—those friends who stood by my side and didn’t abuse me—that I wish to honor.